ayanahm/simple-csv-transformer/README.md

 # Api Usage

 The concept of the mapping from `source-file` -> `target-file` is as follows:

-Each row in the source CSV are applied by three step modification.
+Each row ,except the header, in the source CSV is applied by three step modification.

 `Mapper -> Reducer -> Formatter`

 For each row, and for each column, the `Mapper` is applied.

 Then `Reducer` reduces the mapped column values into a single `String` value.
+Which may `reduce` more then 1 mapped value.

 The reduced `String` value is then applied to `Formatter`.
-The output of the `Formatter` is then written into the output CSV file.
+The output of the `Formatter`
+is then written into the output CSV file.

  `Mapper` and `Formatter` are extensible by providing custom implementations.